 SAN DIEGO ZOO

-Read HERE about our collaboration with Seth Menser, senior horticulturist at the San Diego Zoo, specifically seeds that began their life in Tanzania with Jim Moore twenty years ago, and now contribute in BIG ways to the Zoo’s conservation outreach program.
+Read HERE about our earlier collaboration with Seth Menser, senior horticulturist at the San Diego Zoo, specifically seeds that began their life in Tanzania with Jim Moore twenty years ago, and now contribute in BIG ways to the Zoo’s conservation outreach program.